 Cancer sample data sources and acquisition

 Whole genome sequencing (WGS), whole exome sequencing (WES), and targeted gene panel sequencing (“targeted-sequencing”) data were collected of colorectal adenocarcinoma (COAD), lung adenocarcinoma (LUAD), multiple myeloma (MM), and pancreatic adenocarcinoma (PAAD).
-WES and WGS data were downloaded from cBioportal88,89, which included relevant projects from The Cancer Genome Atlas (TCGA)52,90,91 and other smaller studies.
-Additional data were acquired from the International Cancer Genome Consortium (ICGC) for pancreatic cancer93 and colorectal cancer.
-MM WES data were gathered from the Multiple Myeloma Research Foundation (MMRF)-CoMMpass online repository 92.
-Panel data for multiple cancers were retrieved from AACR Project Genomics Evidence Neoplasia Information Exchange (GENIE v5)93.
+WES and WGS data were downloaded from cBioportal85,86, which included relevant projects from The Cancer Genome Atlas (TCGA)49,87,88 and other smaller studies.
+Additional data were acquired from the International Cancer Genome Consortium (ICGC) for pancreatic cancer and colorectal cancer 89.
+MM WES data were gathered from the Multiple Myeloma Research Foundation (MMRF)-CoMMpass online repository 90.
+Panel data for multiple cancers were retrieved from AACR Project Genomics Evidence Neoplasia Information Exchange (GENIE v5)91.
 GENIE data are an aggregation of several different panels ranging from 30 to 600 genes.
 KRAS was included in all of the libraries.
-A detailed list of all cancer studies can be found in Supplementary Tables 1 and 2.
+A detailed list of all cancer studies can be found in Supplementary Data 1 and 2 and links to access the data are provided in the Data Availability section of the Methods.

 Hypermutated sample cutoff